Aruna-Hewapathirane/perl/C64 stix game resurrected/README.md

 <img width="605" height="596" alt="image" src="https://github.com/user-attachments/assets/614b345d-2337-46cc-8ccb-c53aa9236358" />

-# Stix Arcade Clone - Play Instructions
+# STIX Arcade Clone - Play Instructions

 ## Game Goal
 Your objective is to claim territory by carving up the screen.
 You must capture **75% or more** of the empty black space to clear the stage and advance to the next level.